jasonmead/helmer/README.md

 ## Usage

-Node Foreman can be run with as little as `nf start`, as long as `npm start` has been defined.
+Node Foreman can be run with as little as `helmer start`, as long as `npm start` has been defined.
 For more complicated applications you will want to define a `Procfile` for your various server processes and and a `.env` file to preload environmental variables.